jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 Until reasoning is common in LLMs, we can still use it.
 This prompt can activate the pattern:
 >For this session, provide your step-by-step reasoning with your chain of thought, and show your work.

-I’ve tried all the examples below several times.
-They’ve always returned the correct answers to me, even if the form of their answers has varied.
+I’ve tried the examples below several times.
+They have always returned the correct answers to me, even if the form of their answers has varied.

 ### Medical Test Results
 >For this session, provide your step-by-step reasoning with your chain of thought, and show your work.
 >
 >Assume that a medical test returns an accurate indication of the condition 99% of the time.
 0.1% of the general population has this condition.
+>
-If a test comes back positive, what's the probability that the patient has the condition?
+>If a test comes back positive, what's the probability that the patient has the condition?

 The answer is a bit surprising at only about 9%.
 It uses [Bayes’ Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) which can be a bit intimidating.